ParantarUrielAlexis/Struct-LinkedList/README.md

 - **Curriculum-Driven**: Aligned with core academic data structures and algorithms topics commonly taught in universities.
 - **Play While You Learn**: Encourages engagement by blending education with hands-on games.
 - **Minimal Distractions**: No AI or leaderboard mechanics—focused solely on learning and mastering concepts at your own pace.
-- **Offline-Friendly**: Core lessons and games can be accessed without a continuous internet connection.
 - **Feedback Through Gameplay**: Mistakes are learning opportunities, visualized through interactive errors and hints.
 - **Encourages Mastery**: Replay levels to improve understanding rather than compete for scores.